systemd/systemd/docs/CODING_STYLE.md

   or a similar call, unless you really know what you do.
 Just "giving something some time", or so is a lazy excuse.
 Always wait for the proper event, instead of doing time-based poll loops.

-- To determine the length of a constant string `"foo"`, don't bother with `sizeof("foo")-1`, please use `strlen()` instead (both gcc and clang optimize the call away for fixed strings).
-The only exception is when declaring an array.
-In that case use STRLEN, which evaluates to a static constant and doesn't force the compiler to create a VLA.

 - Please avoid using global variables as much as you can.
 And if you do use them make sure they are static at least, instead of